-A Senior Independent Non-Executive Director provides an additional communication channel between the Directors and the shareholders.
-The Board had identified Mr Lim Kah Poon to act as the Senior Independent Non-Executive Director to provide Shareholders with an alternative to convey their concerns via his e-mail address: kahpoonlim@imaspro.com and seek clarifications from the Board.
+A Senior Independent Non-Executive Director provides an additional communication channel between the Directors and the Shareholders.
+The Board had identified Mr. Lim Kah Poon to act as the Senior Independent Non-Executive Director to provide Shareholders with an alternative to convey their concerns via his e-mail address: kahpoonlim@imaspro.com and seek clarifications from the Board.

-Going forward, in order to uphold independence of Independent Directors, the Board has adopted the following policies:
+In order to uphold independence of Independent Directors, the Board has adopted the following policies:

-- i) Subject to Board justification and shareholders' approval, the tenure of Independent Directors should not exceed a cumulative nine (9) years; and - ii) An annual assessment of independence of its Independent Directors focusing on events that would affect the ability of Independent Directors to continue bringing independent and objective judgement to board deliberation and the regulatory definition of Independent Directors.
+- Subject to Board justification and Shareholders' approval, the tenure of Independent Directors should not exceed a cumulative nine (9) years; and - An annual assessment of independence of its Independent Directors focusing on events that would affect the ability of Independent Directors to continue bringing independent and objective judgement to board deliberation and the regulatory definition of Independent Directors.